-GLP grew out of the YOA Orchestra of the Americas, established in 2001 as an elite 100-piece youth orchestra inspired by Venezuala’s El Sistema.
-In fact, El Sistema’s most notable ambassador, Gustavo Dudamel, led YOA between 2003 and 2010, and a who’s who of classical music luminaries have worked with these young musicians, age 18-30, including Kent Nagano, James Ehnes, Matt Haimovitz and Louis Lortie.
+GLP grew out of the Orchestra of the Americas, established in 2001 as an elite 100-piece youth orchestra inspired by Venezuala’s El Sistema.
+In fact, El Sistema’s most notable ambassador, Gustavo Dudamel, led the Orchestra between 2003 and 2010, and a who’s who of classical music luminaries have worked with these young musicians, age 18-30, including Kent Nagano, James Ehnes, Matt Haimovitz and Louis Lortie.
 McGill University is among the nine world-class institutions that curate the program’s Executive Graduate Certificate.

 In 2012, GLP emerged out of the YOA as a nine-month opportunity for gifted young artists to go beyond their musical ambitions and learn ways to become leaders in fields that transcend the practice room and concert hall and take their imaginations and entrepreneurial energy into communities all over the world.